isabella232/OctoStyle/_pages/images.md

 1. Set the DPI for the image to 96, and keep the width under 1000px.

+1. Aim to keep the image file size below 200kb.

 1. Don't include the browser window.

     When you take screenshots of web pages, don't include the browser window "chrome", the stuff around the page.
 Just include the page itself.